 Our programme is always published on the SPS web site, with plenty of notice so that you can put our events in your diary.
 Come along on your own, with family or with friends – you’re always welcome.

-There may be a small charge for some of our events, but we try to keep costs to a minimum.
+There may be a small charge for some of our events, but we try to keep these to a minimum.

 To find out more about our current plans, email us on firstname.lastname@example.org

 The Welfare committee is a band of dedicated volunteers who help and support members of the community, particularly (but not exclusively) the elderly, with telephone calls, visits, shopping and other needs. where they can.

-A new committee formed in 2021 to organise and celebrate our 80th anniversary in 2023.
+A committee formed in 2021 to organise and celebrate our 80th anniversary in 2023.